-Dr. Wendy Slusser (Santa Monica), associate clinical professor of pediatrics at Mattel Children's Hospital UCLA, has been named the 2010 recipient of the Robert F. Allen Symbol of H.O.P.E (Helping Other People through Empowerment) Award.
+Dr. Wendy Slusser (Santa Monica), associate clinical professor of pediatrics at UCLA Mattel Children's Hospital, has been named the 2010 recipient of the Robert F. Allen Symbol of H.O.P.E (Helping Other People through Empowerment) Award.

 The award is presented annually by the American Journal of Health Promotion to an individual who makes an outstanding contribution to serving the health promotion needs of underserved populations or to promoting cultural diversity within health promotion.
 It includes a cash award made possible through grants provided by the California Wellness Foundation, the W.K.
 Kellogg Foundation, and individual donors.